What is Brunton Compass?

 - Align the vertical edge of the compass with the angle of the plane

 - Adjust the bubble level of the clinometer

-- Read angle from vernier scale on the compass
+- Read the angle from the vernier scale on the compass

 - Take azimuth measurements of the dip

 Bull eyes level

 - Used to take angle measurements of the strike.

 - Points to magnetic North and it is damped using the magnet below the pivot point.
 But the bearing can be adjusted accordingly by rotating the declination zero pin.